The Basics of BigCommerce vs. Shopify

 Shopify and BigCommerce both offer app shops of their own.
 These app stores house a variety of proprietary and third-party applications that you may use to enhance the functionality of your website.

-Popups, live chat, bundled items, and social network feeds, for example, can all be added to your site using applications.
+Pop Ups, live chat, bundled items, and social network feeds, for example, can all be added to your site using applications.
 There are around 6,000 Shopify apps and integrations in the Shopify app store, compared to roughly 850 in the BigCommerce app store.
 Because of its magnitude, Shopify is the clear victor.
-Because of the platform’s greater user base, third-party developers are more likely to produce tools for it.
+In addition, because of the platform’s more excellent user base, third-party developers are more likely to produce tools for it.

 5. Shopify vs. BigCommerce At the point of sale (POS)

-When selling in person, point of sale (POS) solutions allow you to process payments and manage your business.
+Point-of-sale (POS) solutions allow you to process payments and manage your business when selling in person.
 Furthermore, integrating your eCommerce business with a POS solution is the most efficient way to keep track of inventory, sales, and customer information.

 Every Shopify plan, including the Lite plan, for just $9 a month, includes an out-of-the-box solution aptly named “Shopify POS.”
 Shopify also offers a variety of point-of-sale (POS) hardware.
 The Lite Plan is a terrific way to get started with POS, but if you want to use all of Shopify POS’s capabilities, you’ll have to pay $89 per month for Shopify POS Pro.